dafny-lang/dafny/docs/_includes/Types.md

 The expression `e !in s` is a syntactic shorthand for `!(e in s)`.

-TODO: Or does the length operator produce an ORDINAL?

 ## Multisets
 ````grammar
 MultisetType_ = "multiset" [ GenericInstantiation ]